the ministry site of Paul and Ellie Madsen

 Donations sent through RCE International will be receipted and are tax-deductible.
 You may give a personal gift on-line, but these are not tax-deductible.

 There are about 70 individuals/families who contribute to Paul and Ellie's ministry in the course of a year.
-Most of these contribute on a regular basis; the others give periodically as they are able or give a pledged amount each year.
+Many of these contribute on a regular basis; the others give periodically as they are able or give a pledged amount each year.

 Local ministries and personal evangelism are a part of our every day life as we interact with our neighbors, our local school community and contacts through our local church.
 We cross paths daily with many people and have opportunities to develop friendships that lead to sharing our faith and the reality of God's love and gift of salvation.